Narteks Tekstil A.S Listed by krybit Ransomware Group

 Narteks Tekstil Sanayi ve Ticaret A.Ş., one of the well-known Turkish companies in the cotton yarn and textile industry...

 On April 27, 2026, Turkish textile manufacturer Narteks Tekstil A.Ş. appeared on the leak site of the ransomware group Krybit.
-The company, a major player in cotton yarn and textile production, had internal files exfiltrated during a ransomware attack.
+The company, a major player in cotton yarn and textile production, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Krybit listed Narteks Tekstil on its dark web leak portal, claiming to have stolen sensitive internal documents.
 The exact number of affected individuals remains unknown because the exposed material consists primarily of corporate files rather than structured customer databases.
 Available reporting describes the incident as a classic ransomware operation: initial access, data exfiltration, followed by the public threat to publish the stolen information unless a ransom is paid.